-A regular series in which race/ethnicity scholars in one College discuss their projects, explore the connections between them, and examine the themes that cut across disciplinary lines.
+A regular series in which race/ethnicity scholars from a rotating group of UIC Colleges discuss their projects, explore the connections between them, and examine the themes that cut across disciplinary lines.

 This talk showcases the work of IRRPP's Scholar-in-Residence, whose work examines the policies, practices and ideologies that perpetuate racial and ethnic injustice in the contemporary United States.

-Professor Macías-Rojas is a member of the sociology faculty at Sarah Lawrence College in New York.
-Her research interests are in the area of race, migration, and the law.
-She is currently writing her first book, Laws of Exclusion: Criminalizing Immigrants in the Post-civil Rights Era.
-The work investigates the convergence of immigration and criminal law within U.S.-Mexico border enforcement and traces this convergence to the rights revolution of the 1960s when the formal recognition of rights for migrants led to a greater intersection between immigration and crime control.
+A member of the sociology faculty at Sarah Lawrence College in New York during her tenure at IRRPP, Professor Macías-Rojas' project involved work on her first book, Laws of Exclusion: Criminalizing Immigrants in the Post-civil Rights Era.
+This work investigates the convergence of immigration and criminal law within U.S.-Mexico border enforcement and traces this convergence to the rights revolution of the 1960s when the formal recognition of rights for migrants led to a greater intersection between immigration and crime control.
 Learn more by reading about her Visiting Scholar Lecture.

 Dr. Macías-Rojas is the recipient of grants and fellowships from the National Science Foundation, Ford Foundation, Andrew Mellon Program in Latin American Sociology, Social Science Research Council, and Center for Latino Policy Research at the University of California-Berkeley.
 Prior to earning her doctorate in sociology at UC Berkeley, she was trained as a community organizer at the Center for Third World Organizing (CTWO) in Oakland, CA. She is a native of the Pilsen neighborhood on Chicago's Southside.